-Technology Surprise Forum, May 2022
+Technology Surprise Forum | May 2022

-The National Security College Futures Hub at the Australian National University is hosting, in partnership with the Defence Science and Technology Group (DSTG), a Technology Surprise Forum in early May 2022.
-The Forum aims to highlight a range of high impact future technologies that could influence the Australian national security landscape over the next 5 to 10 years.
+In May 2022, the National Security College Futures Hub at the Australian National University hosted, in partnership with the Defence Science and Technology Group (DSTG), a Technology Surprise Forum.
+The Forum aimed to highlight a range of high impact future technologies that could influence the Australian national security landscape over the next 5 to 10 years.

-The Forum will bring together Science and Technology practitioners and researchers from across academia and government to build communities of interest that will generate further research on technology and national security issues.
+The Forum brought together science and technology practitioners and researchers from across academia and government to build communities of interest that would generate further research on technology and national security issues.

-We are seeking proposals for working papers to be presented at the Forum that address the following questions:
+Papers presented at the Forum addressed the following questions: